pkdone/practical-mongodb-aggregations-book/src/examples/trend-analysis/incremental-analytics.md

 From the results, you can see that order summaries exist for both days.

-To simulate the organisation's occasional need to correct an old order retrospectively, go back and add a new 'high value' order for the first day.
+To simulate the organisation's occasional need to correct an old order retrospectively, go back and add a new "high value" order for the first day.
 Then re-run the aggregation for the first day only (01-Feb-2021) to show that you can safely and correctly recalculate the summary for just one day:

 ```javascript
 // Retrospectively add an order to an older day (01-Feb-2021)